-A Gray Academy education is a valuable investment in your child.
-The strong partnership we share with our current families, our community and our provincial government enables us to make Jewish day school education accessible to every family committed to providing a rich learning experience and nurturing Jewish community environment for their children.
+A Gray Academy education is a valuable investment in your child - one that yields dividends for a lifetime.
+Strong partnerships with our families, Jewish Federation of Winnipeg and provincial government enable us to ensure Jewish day school education remains accessible to every family that wants a rich learning Jewish experience and nurturing Jewish community environment for their children.

 Parental Contribution – Junior Kindergarten